Welcome to West London Aero Club

 Learning to Fly at the West London Aero Club

 Flying experience gift vouchers allow you or your family and friends to take to the skies.
-The best place to start is with an introductory lesson where you take the controls and fly one of our Piper Warrior aircraft.
-Prior to the flight you will receive a free introductory flying lesson book, and on completion you will be presented with a certificate detailing your achievement.
-We also offer a variety of flight experiences and vouchers including flights in a Piper Supercub and aerobatic flights in a Pitts Special.
+The best place to start is with an introductory flying lesson where you take the controls and fly one of our Piper Warrior aircraft.
+On completion of your flight you will be presented with a certificate detailing your achievement.
+We also offer a variety of flight experiences and vouchers including flights in a Piper Supercub, a de Havilland Tiger Moth, and aerobatic flights in a Pitts Special

 Interested, want to find out more?